Caligula's Horse: The Tide, the Thief & River's End (2012–2014)

-2015-2016: Bloom
+Bloom (2015–2016)

-After their second album they gained the interest of the recording label, InsideOut Music, and signed on to release their third album through them.
-Prior to the release of the album the band toured around Australia with TesseracT and played a mix of crowd favourites and unreleased songs off Bloom.
-Bloom was released 16 October 2015 and in its debut week on the ARIA charts it reached number 16 on the Australian band's chart and 75 on the overall chart.
+After their second album they gained the interest of the recording label, Inside Out Music, and signed on to release their third album through them.
+Prior to the release of the album the band toured around Australia with Tesseract and played a mix of crowd favourites and yet-to-be-released songs.
+Their third album, Bloom, was released 16 October 2015 and in its debut week on the ARIA charts it reached number 16 on the Australian band's chart and 75 on the overall chart.
 It peaked at 73 on the iTunes Australian charts in its first week.
 The album cover was designed by Chris Stevenson-Mangos who was given the aim of creating "something colourful and vibrant, somewhat circular in design (no hard edges) but perhaps suggesting stained-glass, and showing lots of nature imagery".

 An official music video was released for "Firelight" off the Bloom album.

 Caligula's Horse began their first European tour with Shining in October and November 2015.

 Sam Vallen and Zac Greensill were nominated on Total Guitar reader's poll for the best prog rock guitarist of 2015.

 On 30 May 2016, it was announced that Geoff Irish had left the band.
 On 10 August 2016, Josh Griffin was announced as Irish's replacement.
 On 28 January 2017, rhythm guitarist Zac Greensill announced his departure to focus on his side project, Opus of a Machine.
 He was replaced by Adrian Goleby, who had played bass in Arcane, Jim Grey's first band.

-2017-2019: In Contact
+In Contact (2017–2019)

-On 4 August 2017, the song Will's Song (Let the Colours Run) was released along with its music video on the 23 August, as a tease to their new album.
+On 4 August 2017, the song "Will's Song (Let the Colours Run)" was released along with its music video on 23 August, as a tease to their new album.

-On 15 September 2017, the band published In Contact, the first featuring Adrian Goleby and Josh Griffin, respectively their new guitarist and drummer, and the last to feature bassist Dave Couper, who quit the band the next year.
-In Contact received a highly positive acclaim, particularly in the progressive rock/metal community.
+On 15 September 2017, the band published In Contact, the first featuring Adrian Goleby and Josh Griffin.
+In Contact received a positive review on Angry Metal Guy.

 On 10 December 2018, Dave Couper announced his departure from the band, mainly for health and financial reasons, as well as other musical aspirations.
 On 5 March 2019, Dale Prinsse was announced as the new bassist.
-He was already known for having formerly being called "C-Horse's sixth member", helping them with the mixing and production of their albums, and for playing bass in former Caligula's Horse guitarist Zac Greensill's project Opus of a Machine.
+He was already known for having formerly being called "C-Horse's sixth member", helping them with the mixing and production of their albums, and for playing bass in Opus of a Machine.

 In September 2019, the band played their first four concerts in the Americas.